OneCrazyCoder/MMOGamepadOverlay/README.md

     [Icons]
     Spell2 = 500, 250, 32, 32

-These copy-from coordinates work like Hotspots and can be expressed relative to the screen size rather than direct pixel values, or even a combination, like this:
+These copy-from coordinates work like Hotspots and can include anchor, fixed offset, and scaled offset, such as:

     [Icons]
-    Spell2 = R-20, 20%, 5%, 15
+    Spell2 = R-20, 20%+10-5, 5%, 15

 *TIP: This copy technique should work even if the copied-from area of the game's window is being covered up by an overlay menu or HUD element, so you can purposefully hide the portion of the game screen you are copying from to avoid having the same icons shown in two places at once on your screen.
 This only works when the overlay app has successfully identified the target game window with [System]TargetWindowName= though, and not when running in default "desktop mode."*